 Should I Adopt from a Traditional or No-Kill Animal Shelter?

 It is a difficult thing to realize, for many, but to take on the sheer number of animals in crisis, sometimes healthy animals are killed in some shelters.
-If they weren’t humanely euthanized, the shelters would be overcrowded they would have to turn more animals away, and the cost to care for the animals can be prohibitive.
+If they weren’t humanely euthanized, the shelters would be overcrowded they would have to turn more animals away, and the expense to care for the animals can be prohibitive.
 While no one ever wants to see a healthy animal euthanized, the idea that they would waste away due to illness, injury, or starvation on the street riddled with fleas, ticks, and other parasites is a far uglier end.

 “No Kill” shelters do not kill adoptable animals.
 They do, however, have to turn animals away once they are full, leaving those creatures to the slings and arrows of outrageous fortune.
 But, any animal lucky enough to find themselves in such a nirvana can be assured they are going to be cared for until the natural end of their lives.
 You can find more “no kill” shelters here.